adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 In the [previous](/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md) blog post we built a console app in Haskell that talks to MySQL via [YeshQL](https://github.com/tdammers/yeshql).
 It creates a client record and counts them with a SQL query.
-In the final post in this series we will add automated tests to our application, we will save a user record along with its parent client and make sure all the saving happens in one unit of work.
+In the final part in this series, we will add automated tests to our application, we will save a user record along with its parent client and make sure all the saving happens in one unit of work.

 [This is](https://github.com/adomokos/hashmir/commit/275d45ad1f6abe1f6f5eccb0e67c552543c96c90) the commit point where we left it at the end of Part 2.